LibrariesHacked/librarieshacked.github.io/_posts/2019-04-04-mobile-library-data-icalendar.md

 ---
-category: data
-tags: opendata stats public mobiles
-title: Mobile library data iCalendars
+title: "Mobile libraries: iCalendars"
-excerpt: Generating iCalendar format for mobile library stops
+excerpt: Generating iCalendar format data files for mobile library stops
-published: true
-meta: data
 ---

 This is a brief introduction to the iCalendar format, and how it could be ued in the [mobile library data project](/mobile-library-data-project).